ibm-cloud-docs/account/softlayerlink.md

 {:new_window: target="_blank"}

 # Switching to IBMid
 Authentication in SoftLayer now uses an IBMid to provide a single login for all of {{site.data.keyword.Bluemix}}.
-Existing SoftLayer accounts are enabled to switch to IBMid authentication.
+An IBMid is a single ID that you use to log into your {{site.data.keyword.Bluemix}} account to access and purchase infrastructure, services, and application features.
+IBMid authentication is enabled for all new accounts in SoftLayer, and existing SoftLayer accounts are enabled to switch to IBMid authentication.
 A migration wizard guides you through this switch.
 {:shortdesc}

 When you begin the process to switch to an IBMid, you can always cancel the switch before you complete the process.
 However, each time that you log in, the prompt to switch to an IBMid is displayed.
 Each SoftLayer account that you plan to link to a {{site.data.keyword.Bluemix_notm}} account must be owned by a unique IBMid with a unique email address.